DigiBP/digibp-monterosa/Submission Documents/README.md

 The FHNW school of Business Onboarding Process leads potential students of the School of Business from the first interest in being a student to the actual admission in a program (in a first step only BSc programs).
 In the sub-process **Recommend Study Program process**, the interested person is supported in choosing a program that matches his/her skills, interests and life-style.
 Also, the person can then participate in tests that enforce his/her choice.
 As soon as the interested person decides to register for the recommended program, the second sub-process, the **Program Registration process**, is triggered.

 Sub-Process: **Recommend Study Program Process**
-- Process Goals: Support prospective students in their program decision, eliminate programs from the choice that do not meet the basic requirment for the person (does not meet language requirement, does not meet requirement for full-time/part-time program),
+- Process Goals: Support prospective students in their program decision, eliminate programs from the choice that do not meet the basic requirement for the person (does not meet language requirement, does not meet requirement for full-time/part-time program),
-- Inputs: form "Possbility Questionnaire", form "Recommendation Questionnaire", discretionary tasks (Loop) "Skills Tests"
+- Inputs: form "Possibility Questionnaire", form "Recommendation Questionnaire", discretionary tasks (Loop) "Skills Tests"
 - Outputs: List of possible programs, list of program recommendations, test results

 Sub-Process: **Program Registration**